 The Japanese raided Alaska's Aleutian Islands but never reached farther than Dutch Harbor.
 Whittier remained secure, while daily life in the city consisted of a close monitoring of activity.
 Photographs of the railroad were classified as "secret."
 Wooden structures that housed the military and civilian men who served in the war effort were dubbed Camp Sullivan — and a town was born.

 Post–World War II Whittier History

 After WWII, Whittier remained an important location on the military supply chain, experiencing a second boom during the Cold War, when both the Buckner Building and the Begich Towers were built.
 With its infrastructure established, Whittier's significance as a port was perpetuated — today, it is Princess Cruises' port of call for access to Anchorage and Alaska land and sea vacations into the heart of Alaska.

-Visit Alaska by choosing one of Princess Cruises' Voyage of the Glaciers cruises, and experience historic Whittier for yourself.
-Or choose an Alaska land and sea vacation, ride the Direct-to-the-Wilderness rail into Alaska's interior, and embrace the roots of history from which Whittier, Alaska, grew.
+Visit Alaska by choosing one of Princess Cruises' Alaska cruises, and experience historic Whittier for yourself.
+Or choose an Alaska cruisetour, ride the Direct-to-the-Wilderness rail into Alaska's interior, and embrace the roots of history from which Whittier, Alaska, grew.